 *Please click on the images below to see larger versions

-The COPD Foundation is excited to announce the launch of an updated version of the COPD Pocket Consultant Guide (PCG) app for healthcare providers!
+The COPD Foundation is excited to announce the launch of an updated version of the COPD Pocket Consultant Guide (PCG) app for health care providers!
 The app, designed to support the treatment and management of COPD, is available for both iOS and Android.
-The latest version contains an updated therapy chart, including the latest medications, inhaler instruction videos, depression and anxiety screeners, a new pulmonary referral checklist and much more.
+The latest version contains an updated therapy chart, including the latest medications, inhaler and nebulizer instruction videos, depression and anxiety screeners, a pulmonary referral checklist, the CAPTURE tool, and much more.

 Guidance on Using the Provider Track of the App

 Definitions/Assess Treatable Traits/Spirometry